Chart Color Schemes

 Bungarribee has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 11 projects likely affecting the region.
-Notable initiatives include Blacktown and Mount Druitt Hospitals Stage 2 Expansion, Blacktown City Council WestInvest Program, LOGOS Eastern Creek Logistics Estate, Landcom Rooty Hill Housing Development.
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 11 projects that could affect this region.
+Notable ones include Blacktown and Mount Druitt Hospitals' Phase 2 Expansion, Blacktown City Council's WestInvest Program, LOGOS Eastern Creek Logistics Estate, and Landcom Rooty Hill Housing Development.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.